-At some point or another, most website owners will have been pitched these empty promises and will undoubtedly have considered, even if only for a split second, the alluring prospect of circumnavigating a drawn out and potentially costly SEO campaign.
+At some point or another, most website owners will have been pitched these empty promises and cheap cialis in the united states. will undoubtedly have considered, even if only for a split second, the alluring prospect of circumnavigating a drawn out and potentially costly SEO campaign.

 The harsh reality is that these shortcuts can wreak havoc on existing search engine rankings and damage long-term listings if search engines like Google or Yahoo determine that the site has used spam or non-ethical tactics to artificially inflate search positions.
 Sometimes, sites do stray into spam territory simply by not being aware of what does and does not constitute questionable practices.
 Spam can happen innocently, especially when search engine optimization work is being or has been carried out on the site by inexperienced campaign managers.
 Being on guard for the following stumbling blocks will help limit mistakes and penalties.
 The only way to avoid it is to be on guard for common (and sometimes innocent) approachesA� that do little to endear a site to the search engines…

 1.A� Keyword stuffing: This is the most common of black hat SEO or spam techniques and can become a problem on site simply by placing too much focus on certain keywords in the rush to improve search engine rankings.
 A mistake small site owners often make is to think that they have to place primary keywords everywhere on page a�� in titles, headers, alt tags, meta descriptions, body text, and anchor text — and as often as possible.
 While a certain level of keyword density is imperative, overuse of keywords with little or no synonym consideration can be classed as spam.